-R = Meter Ratio being the ratio of the water meter cross sectional area to that of a 20mm water meter's cross sectional area (see Table 2).

-CF = Consumption Factor for the previous 12 months as displayed in Table 2 (The Consumption Factor has been introduced to acknowledge that the size of the water meter does not always reflect the volume of water used).
+- R = Meter Ratio being the ratio of the water meter cross sectional area to that of a 20mm water meter's cross sectional area (see Table 2). - CF = Consumption Factor for the previous 12 months as displayed in Table 2 (The Consumption Factor has been introduced to acknowledge that the size of the water meter does not always reflect the volume of water used, e.g. firefighting requirements may necessitate a larger water meter to be installed).